This nationally renowned program was created by Act 633 and approved

 Note: Applicants who were previously denied benefits based solely on the veteran’s peacetime status may re-apply and receive benefits

-under the scholarship program at the out-of-state and graduate rate if applicable.
+under the scholarship program to include graduate courses if applicable.
 Applications for previously denied applicants must be

 resubmitted and received at ADVA Headquarters prior to August 1, 2015 in order to receive benefits at this capacity.